gstanden/orabuntu-lxc/README.md

 MajorRelease=8
 PointRelease=4
 ```
+Step 4

-Download the latest Orabuntu-LXC v6.13.25.x AMIDE release to /home/username/Downloads and unzip it, then navigate to the "anylinux" directory, edit the CONFIG file, and then run the HUB HOST script (as a **NON-root** "administrative" user with "SUDO ALL" privilege or "wheel" privilege) the following script:
+Run the HUB HOST script (as a **NON-root** "administrative" user with "SUDO ALL" privilege or "wheel" privilege) the following script:

 ```
 ./anylinux-services.HUB.HOST.sh